Feum/Pokemon-Spread-Optimizer/README.md

 # Pokemon-Spread-Optimizer
 VGC spread optimizer by Federico Umani.
-This software is a tool for competitive players based on the Jake White calculator.
+This software is a tool for Pokemon competitive players built upon the Jake White calculator.
+It retains all the functions of a normal calculator and adds some other features such as pokemon managing and automatic spread optimization based on two different algorithms.
+If you want more information on how to use this software, consult the help page.
+If you want to know how the automatic spread optimization is done, consult the info page.